Dal-Rocketry-Student-Team/rocketEnvironment/README.md

 Linux: /dev/ttyACM0 or /dev/ttyUSB0
 macOS: /dev/tty.usbmodem* or /dev/tty.usbserial*

+### (optional) 7) quaternion simulator:
+This script simulates an IMU by generating synthetic quaternion, gyro, and accelerometer data, and streams it over a serial port in the same format as the stm32.

+A virtual com port connection NEEDS to be setup for this to be [ quaternion_simulator.py ]  ->  COM[number]  ===virtual cable===  COM[number]  ->  [ your viewer ]
+          writes                                                                        reads

+This can be setup using a virtual com port tool like com0com, install through this video: https://www.youtube.com/watch?v=5RIcez2Vpdk

+The script can be started with various arguments.
+Examples:

+python imu_sim.py --port COM[number] --mode rot --rate-hz 100 --yaw-rate 30 --roll-rate 10

+python imu_sim.py --port COM[number] --mode trans --a-amp-g 0.05 --a-freq 0.5 --a-dir x

+python imu_sim.py --port COM[number] --mode both --yaw-rate 20 --roll-rate 10 --a-amp-g 0.03 --a-freq 0.7 --a-dir y

 # What this is for

 Visual check of IMU fusion (quaternion/Euler) and axis alignment.